eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 points to an RDF resource that can be either `https://w3id.org/catenax/taxonomy#DigitalTwinRegistry` or `https://w3id.org/catenax/taxonomy#Submodel`

 - `https://w3id.org/catenax/common/version` (mandatory as per CX-0002): version-string of the registered type of resource.
-For all endpoints related to the AAS-spec, this must be set to "3.0".
+  For all endpoints related to the AAS-spec, this must be set to "3.0" as that's the current normative version of the AAS specification.

 #### Digital Twin Registry as EDC Data Asset